lottomonster/dsa4262_project/ReadMe.md

 # README

-## Quick Start (Evaluate Repo using Test data)
+## Quick Start (Evaluate Repo using our provided Test data)

-> Run the commands one at a time, in the order shown.
+Run the following commands in the terminal of a new Ubuntu instance, one at a time, in the order shown.

-> A prepared test CSV dataset is already included at: `data/csv/test_dataset.csv`
+A prepared test CSV dataset is already included at: `data/csv/test_dataset.csv`

-> (Optional) If you prefer starting from JSON, we have also provided a helper bash script that converts `data/json/test_dataset.json.gz` into `data/csv/test_dataset.csv`.
+(Optional) If you prefer starting from JSON, we have also provided a helper bash script that converts `data/json/test_dataset.json.gz` into `data/csv/test_dataset.csv` in step 4.

 ---
 ### 1. Install and setting up system dependencies (Ubuntu)
-If you run into any daemon using outdated libraries for the aws Ubuntu instance and asking which services should be restarted, just hit Enter.
+> If you run into any daemon using outdated libraries for the aws Ubuntu instance and asking which services should be restarted, just hit Enter.
 ```bash
 sudo apt update -y
 sudo apt install -y python3 python3-pip git